John Sallis

-John Sallis (born 1938) is an American philosopher well known for his work in the tradition of phenomenology.
-Since 2005, he has been the Frederick J. Adelmann Professor of Philosophy at Boston College.
-He has previously taught at Pennsylvania State University (1996–2005), Vanderbilt University (1990–1995), Loyola University of Chicago (1983–1990), Duquesne University (1966–1983) and the University of the South (1964–1966).
+John Cleveland Sallis (October 2, 1938 – February 18, 2025) was an American philosopher known for his work in the tradition of phenomenology.
+From 2005 until his death, he was the Frederick J. Adelmann Professor of Philosophy at Boston College.
+He previously taught at Pennsylvania State University (1996–2005), Vanderbilt University (1990–1995), Loyola University of Chicago (1983–1990), Duquesne University (1966–1983) and the University of the South (1964–1966).

-He is the brother of writer James Sallis.

-Education
+Background

 Sallis obtained his doctorate from Tulane University in 1964.
-His dissertation was entitled "The Concept of World."
+His dissertation was entitled The Concept of World.
 He received an honorary doctorate from the University of Freiburg, Germany.

+Sallis died on February 18, 2025, at the age of 86.
+He was the brother of writer James Sallis.

 Academic interests

-Sallis is well known for his work on imagination and his careful readings of Plato.
-He has also written on phenomenology, Martin Heidegger, Jacques Derrida, Immanuel Kant, Johann Gottlieb Fichte, Georg Wilhelm Friedrich Hegel, and Friedrich Nietzsche, among many other figures and topics.
-He is the founding editor of the journal Research in Phenomenology.
+Sallis was known for his work on imagination and his careful readings of Plato.
+He also wrote on phenomenology, Martin Heidegger, Jacques Derrida, Immanuel Kant, Johann Gottlieb Fichte, Georg Wilhelm Friedrich Hegel, and Friedrich Nietzsche, among many other figures and topics.
+He was the founding editor of the journal Research in Phenomenology.